The Plan The Promise 2025-2026

 - Title I Program Information: Program information is available during the Title I Planning Meeting in the spring and Annual Parent Meetings in the fall, on the school website, and in the Parent Center.

 - Curriculum Information: Knowing what your child is learning at school is important.
-We will keep you informed throughout the year about what your child is learning during parent meetings, conferences, eCLASS, and on our school website.
+We will keep you informed throughout the year about what your child is learning during parent meetings, conferences, Google Classroom, and on our school website.

 - Student Progress Monitoring: The Parent Portal is an online resource that allows families to view grades, attendance, schedules, assessment, and your child’s results, course history, and much more.
 Monitoring your child’s progress in school is an important way to be engaged.